nasa-gibs/mrf/src/gdal_mrf/frmts/mrf/MUG.md

 #### CACHEDSOURCE Create Option

-The MRF GDAL driver only supports the CreateCopy, so the simplest way to instantiate a caching MRF is using the gdal\_translate.
+The MRF GDAL driver only supports the CreateCopy, so the simplest way to instantiate a caching MRF is using the gdal_translate.
 In addition to the normal MRF create options, the creation of a caching MRF dataset requires the presence of the " **CACHEDSOURCE**" option, whose value is the file name of the raster dataset to be cached.
 Only local files are supported, in any format readable by GDAL.
 The file name should be absolute, except for the case where the parent raster file is located in the same exact folder as the caching MRF metadata file.

 An example of creating a caching MRF:

-`gdal\_translate –of MRF –co **CACHEDSOURCE= H12003\_MB\_1m\_MLLW\_14of16.tif** \data\LERC\_test\H12003\_MB\_1m\_MLLW\_14of16.tif \data\LERC\_test\tst.mrf`
+`gdal_translate –of MRF –co **CACHEDSOURCE=H12003_MB_1m_MLLW_14of16.tif** /data/LERC_test/H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/tst.mrf`

 In the command above, the presence of the CACHEDSOURCE option flags the file as a caching MRF and gets stored in the MRF metadata file.
 The value is the file name without the absolute path, which means that the caching mrf metadata file will always reside in the same location as the parent dataset file.